-It seems possible that Fortingall Yew was a shrine or part of sacred place well before the coming of Christianity.
-Present church was built next to this revered tree, "borrowing some sacredness" from it.
+It seems possible that Fortingall Yew was a shrine or part of a sacred place well before the coming of Christianity.
+The present church was built next to this revered tree, "borrowing some sacredness" from it.

 Thomas Pennant in his work "A Tour in Scotland" in 1744 wrote: "In Fortingall church-yard are the remains of a prodigious yew-tree, whose ruins measured fifty-six and a half in circumference." (e.g. 17.2 m)

-This contradicts to measurements by Daines Barrington in 1769 – he reported a circumference of 52 feet (15.8 m).
+Daines Barrington in 1769 reported a circumference of 52 feet (15.8 m).
 It is possible that one measured the tree at its base, another – at breast level.

 In 1833 Patrick Neill wrote that large amounts of wood were cut away by the country people making diverse relics from it – such as drinking cups.
 By that time this tree resembled a semi-circular wall with sprouts up to 9 m tall.

-In order to prevent the damage to this admirable landmark, there was built a protective wall in 1785.
+To prevent damage to this admirable landmark, there was built a protective wall in 1785.
 This wall was low and of little use.
 In 1842 there was built the present wall, which is considerably higher.

 The remaining trees are vivid and may grow for centuries long.
-In fact one of the trees is pushing the protective wall outwards.
+One of its stems is pushing the protective wall outwards.